nicolasferey/dualbootmacbookpro2009/README.md

 ### Install the Wifi BT4322 firmware debian package and its depedency (available here)

-Copy the 3 files aboot wifi driver BT4322 available in the repository in a directory, go to the directory, and :
+Copy the files about the wifi driver BT4322 available in the repository in a directory, go to the directory, and :
 - ```sudo dpkg -i b43-fwcutter_019-14_amd64.deb```
 - ```sudo dpkg -i firmware-b43-installer_019-14_all.deb```